camp510/camp510/_posts/counselor/2015-01-10-counselor.md

 category: counselor
 ---

-CAMP 510 is accepting applications for Counselors for Summer 2017.
+CAMP 510 is hiring Counselors for Summer 2017.

 We are no longer accepting applications for Junior Counselors.
-Counselors, please scroll down!!

 Applications can be found here for <span style="font-weight: bold;">Counselors</span>:
 <br>